HOW TO INCORPORATE IN RHODE ISLAND

 What is the NCAIS code?

 The NCAIS code is a six-digit code that describes and categorizes business activity in Rhode Island.
 NCAIS stands for “North American Industry Classification System.”
 Keeping track of what businesses do and how they are categorized provides insight into economic trends and statistical data.
-For more information, you can review the a PDF of the NAICS Codes provided by the Rhode Island Secretary of State.
+For more information, you can review the PDF of the NAICS Codes provided by the Rhode Island Secretary of State.

 Who is on the board of directors of a corporation?